pereznetworks/My-Tic-Tac-Toe-Game/README.md

        The winRowsProgress table is a bit complex.
        By tracking more information here..
-          I can use simpler code in the rest of code.
+          I can use simpler methods in the rest of code.

           The winRowsProgress table is made up of the possible winning-rows, or rows of 3, vertically, horizontally, diagonally,